MicrosoftDocs/memdocs/sccm/desktop-analytics/tutorial-windows10.md

     - **Completion date**: Choose the date by which Windows should be fully deployed to all the targeted devices.

 5. Select **Create**.
 The new plan appears in the list of deployment plans while its being processed.
 To expedite processing, request an on-demand data refresh.
-Learn more in our [Desktop Analytics FAQ](https://docs.microsoft.com/en-us/sccm/desktop-analytics/faq).
+For more information, see [Desktop Analytics FAQ](/sccm/desktop-analytics/faq#can-i-reduce-the-amount-of-time-it-takes-for-data-to-refresh-in-my-desktop-analytics-portal).

 6. Open the deployment plan by selecting its name.